Subscribe to our Gay Travel Newsletter here

 As our tour winds to a close, we land in one of the most beautiful settings yet.
 Located in the Waitangi National Reserve, rooms at the Copthorne have a laid-back coastal vibe.
 But where the sun really shines is poolside, with sublime seating areas, gorgeous gardens and great places to make a splash.

-Let us know if we’ve piqued your interest in checking out New Zealand North Island Cultural Adventure.
+Let us know if we’ve piqued your interest in checking out our North Island Cultural Adventure.
 If you’re seeking something a bit more adventurous, trek on over to our Active South Island Expedition.
 These two trips make a perfect back-to-back pair, and if you’re aching to visit Australia, our Summer Down Under trip featuring Mardi Gras is another tour you can tack onto this trip.